 Specialist:

-Occupational health policy, and practice development, implementation and evaluation:
+Occupational health policy and practice development, implementation, and evaluation:

 The specialist occupational health nurse may be involved, with senior management in the company, in developing the workplace health policy and strategy, including aspects of occupational health, workplace health promotion, and environmental health management.
-The OH nurse is in a good position to advise management on implementing, monitoring, and evaluating workplace health management strategies and participating fully in each of these stages.
+The OH nurse is in a good position to advise management on implementing, monitoring, and evaluating workplace health management strategies and participating fully in each stage.
 The possibility to perform that role will depend upon the level of nurse education, skills, and experience.

 Occupational health assessment:

 OHA’s can play an essential role in health assessment for fitness to work, pre-employment or pre-placement examinations, periodic health examinations, and individual health assessments for lifestyle risk factors.
-Collaboration with an occupational physician may be necessary for many instances, depending upon exiting legislation and accepted practice.
+Collaboration with an occupational physician may be necessary for many instances, depending upon existing legislation and accepted practice.
 The nurse can also play an important role in the workplace where informal requests for information, advice on health care matters, and health-related problems come to light.
 The nurse can observe the individual or group of workers about exposure to a particular hazard and initiate appropriate targeted health assessments where necessary.
 These activities are often, but not exclusively, undertaken in conjunction with the medical adviser so that where problems are identified, a safe system for onward referral exists.

 Health surveillance: